gracegicheru/yolo/explanation.md

 ## Successful Running Application

 The backend application runs successful and connects to the database.
-However the client exits with 0 error while running the development server, we can leverage it with Nginx.
+However the client exits with 0 error while running the development server, we can leverage it with stdin_open: true on the docker-compose to keep the terminal open.

 ## Docker image Tag
-The images will have the latest or Versions i.e V1
+The images will have Versions i.e V1.0.0

 ## Docker images on the dockerhub
 gracie123/yolo_app